tarekfoudanojom/Mobile-Base-Arc-/rules/15_auto_route_navigation_guide.md

 # 🛣️ Auto Route Navigation Guide

-This guide covers the mandatory use of Auto Route for navigation in the Nojom Flutter application.
+This guide covers the mandatory use of Auto Route for navigation in Flutter applications.

 ## 🎯 **Auto Route Rule**